Balmy-protocol/earn-core/src/vault/README.md

 \end{align}
 $$

-Now that we have this formula, we can simply store this sum each time assets are modified, so we can calculate how much John owns.
+Now that we have this formula, we can simply store keep track of this sum by using an accumulator.
+When a position is modified, we'll store the current accumulator value and associate it when a position.
+Then, in the future, we can do `accum(current) - accum(stored for position)` to end up with the sum we needed.

 _Note: there are some nuances in the actual implementation since we would only need to consider from $t_d$ (when John makes a deposit).
 At the same time, we would also need to consider that John's shares could also change over time.
 But